EFForg/OpenWireless/README.md

 # System Overview

-The Open Wireless router firmware is built on top of CeroWRT, with some modifications to the firewall and services configs for better security and usability with guest networks.
+The Open Wireless router firmware is built on top of OpenWRT deriative CeroWRT, with some modifications to the firewall and services configs for better security and usability with guest networks.
 The web administration UI is unique to Open Wireless, and consists of an HTML + JS frontend calling a Python backend with a loosely JSONRPC-esque protocol.
 The frontend is under app/, and the backend is under routerapi/.
 We use Handlebars (similar to Mustache) for templating on the client side.

-The CeroWRT code can be found in the submodule cerowrt.
-The build config used for OpenWireless is in OWrt/config-OWrt.
+The OpenWRT code can be found in the submodule openwrt.
+The build config used by openwrt for OpenWireless is in OWrt/config-OWrt.

 # Networking Setup